2:26pm PT by Eriq Gardner

 Tom Cruise's 'American Made' Producers Face Insurer's Lawsuit Over Plane Crash Deaths

-The various production companies behind American Made, the forthcoming Doug Liman film starring Tom Cruise as a pilot recruited by the CIA in the 1980s to try to capture drug kingpin Pablo Escobar, have hit some turbulence while facing two wrongful death lawsuits.
+The various production companies behind American Made, the forthcoming Doug Liman film starring Tom Cruise as a pilot working in the 1980s for both the CIA and drug kingpin Pablo Escobar, have hit some turbulence while facing two wrongful death lawsuits.

 On Thursday, Great American Insurance Company filed its own lawsuit in federal court against Cross Creek Pictures, Imagine Entertainment, Vendian Entertainment, Quadrant Pictures, and others.
 The insurer is looking for a declaratory judgment that it doesn't have to provide coverage over a plane crash in September 2015.